flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

 ## Intro

-Architectum aims to revolutionize how both AI assistants and humans understand and interact with complex codebases by providing a graph-based representation of code relationships.
-Rather than treating code as a hierarchy of files and directories, Architectum reveals the true network of relationships between code elements, enabling "virtual feature slices" that transcend the physical organization of code.
-This initial version (MVP) focuses on establishing the core capability of generating structured, graph-based blueprints that can be consumed by AI agents and visualized by human developers.
+Architectum aims to revolutionize how both AI assistants and humans understand and interact with complex codebases through a dual representation approach.
+Rather than treating code as a hierarchy of files and directories, Architectum reveals the true network of relationships between code elements through its Relationship Map, while providing detailed content through JSON Mirrors.
+From these core representations, specialized Blueprints are assembled to enable "virtual feature slices" that transcend the physical organization of code.
+This initial version (MVP) focuses on establishing these core capabilities and the blueprint generation system that can be consumed by AI agents and visualized by human developers.

 ## Goals and Context

 - **Project Objectives:**
-    - To create a graph-based representation system that models code as a network of nodes and relationships
+    - To create a dual representation system with Relationship Maps (for efficient navigation) and JSON Mirrors (for detailed content)
+    - To enable blueprint generation for different use cases (File-Based, Component-Based, Feature, and Temporary)
     - To enable AI agents to understand code structure and relationships across architectural boundaries
     - To provide developers with visualization tools for navigating complex code relationships
     - To implement "virtual feature slicing" that creates feature-oriented views regardless of physical code organization